 Advantages and Disadvantages of Being Vegetarian

-According to the statistics gathered by Vegetarian Resource Group, about six to eight million Americans stick with vegetarian diet.
+According to the statistics gathered by the Vegetarian Resource Group, about six to eight million Americans stick with a vegetarian diet.
 Moreover, another few million have either stopped or reduced red meat consumption, and approximately two million are vegans, who are the people who have eliminated any animal-based products from their menu.

 Pros: